Philip R. Goodwin: Late career

 Goodwin ran into bad luck during the Great Depression when his savings bank failed.
 His work was primarily commission-based and his primary activities during that time were gun ads and calendar art, which were barely sufficient to maintain his studio.

 Style

 Goodwin's style is epitomized by The Surprise, currently in the collection of the National Museum of Wildlife Art.
 The museum describes the painting:

-"... a photographer is coming upon a mother bear and her two cubs.
-The painting exemplifies Goodwin's open color palette, use of distance and atmosphere, and sense of humor.
-He painted many wildlife, hunting, fishing, and western scenes, often composed from behind the subject's shoulder."

 Collections

 Goodwin is well represented in many private collections and museums featuring western and outdoor themes, including the American Museum of Natural History; the Brandywine River Museum; the Buffalo Bill Historical Center; the Charles M. Russell Museum; the Glenbow Museum; the Cowboy Hall of Fame; the National Museum of Wildlife Art; and the Gilcrease Museum.